spectrum-health-systems/MAWS/Documentation/Sourcecode/MAWS.Configuration.md

 | [MawsSession.Build](#mawsconfigurationmawssessioncs) | Get MAWS session information |

 ## `METHOD` Build()
-> Get the MAWS session information.
+This method gets the setting for a specific MAWS session.

 ### Details
-This doesn't return anything (220621).
+No details.

 ### Notes
-* No notes.
+* This doesn't return anything (220621).

 # `CLASS` SettingsFile.cs
 This class handles anthing related to the configuration file.